Evaluating the Effect of Four Unknown Parameters Included in a Latitudinal Energy Balance Model on the Habitability of Exoplanets: Conclusion

 \section{Conclusion}

-We applied latitudinal energy balance model (LEBM) to study the effect of immeasurable parameters of an exoplanet, which cannot be obtained by observation.
+We applied a latitudinal energy balance model to study the effect of unknown parameters of an exoplanet which cannot be obtained by observation.
 These parameters include surface pressure (P), ocean fraction (O.F.), spin obliquity (O.b.), and diurnal period (T).
-Starting with the diffusion equation \ref{r1}, we tested its reliability by applying it to the earth data.
-Comparing the result of our simulation with the data of NCEP/NCAR global temperature data shows that the model, despite its simplicity, is precise enough to make it suitable for our survey.
-The main improvement of our simulation compared with (Foragn 2013 and Spiegel 2009) is defining it based on (Vladilo 2013).
-When the albedo is defined by relating it to only temperature, a global freezing problem, which is dependent on the starting point of the planet in its orbit occurs.
-For instance, by increasing the semi major axis of the earth to 1.025 AU, based on the defined starting point, the whole surface of the earth could turn into ice.
-This problem is solved when the equation \ref{r8}, which uses the albedo of land, ocean, ice, and cloud portions on each of those surfaces is applied.
-To study the impact of each parameter on the temperature and habitability, three maps of parameters for each exoplanet consisting 625 different sets of parameters were formed.
-The effect of a parameter in particular is shown in four different sets of parameters extracted from the maps in which one parameter is free, changing from a minimum to a maximum value.
-These effects are shown in figures \ref{fig8} to \ref{fig11}.
+Starting with the diffusion equation \ref{r1}, we tested its reliability by applying it to the Earth data (See Appendix \ref{sectionthree}).
+Comparing the result of our simulation with the data of NCEP/NCAR (National Centers for Environmental Prediction/ National Center for Atmospheric Research) (North \& Coakley, 1979) global temperature data shows that the model, despite its simplicity, is precise enough to make it suitable for our survey.
+The main improvement of our simulation compared with Forgan (2013) and Spiegel (2009) is defining some parameters based on Vladilo et. al. (2013).
+When the albedo is defined by relating it only to the temperature, a global freezing problem occurs which is dependent on the starting point of the planet in its orbit.
+For instance, by increasing the semi-major axis of the Earth to 1.025 AU, based on the defined starting point, the whole surface of the Earth could turn into ice.
+This problem is solved when equation \ref{r8}, which uses the albedo of land, ocean, ice, and cloud portions on each of those surfaces, is applied (see Appendix \ref{AppNewAlbido}).
+To study the impact of each parameter on the temperature and habitability, three maps of parameters for each exoplanet consisting of 625 different sets of parameters were formed.
+The effect of a parameter is shown in four different sets of parameters extracted from the maps in which one parameter is free, changing from a minimum to a maximum value.
+These effects are shown in figures \ref{fig8} to \ref{fig11} .

-The pressure has a strong nearly linear impact on temperature.
+The pressure has a strong, nearly linear, impact on temperature.
 It is the dominant parameter in the examined range of our simulations.
 When it is increased, the temperature of the planet is also increased.
 Habitability, on the other hand, could undergo different scenarios.
 Depending on the mean temperature of the planet at the starting point, it could increase when more frozen regions start to melt or decrease when more regions go beyond the boiling point of water.